-I used one full can of LC Foods Coconut Cream in this blueberry coconut lime ice cream and it came out with a creamy texture just like dairy ice cream.
+I used one full can of LC Foods Coconut Cream in this blueberry ice cream and it came out with a creamy texture just like dairy ice cream.
 I doubt that anyone would guess that this ice cream contains no dairy.

 It is nearly impossible to find coconut cream in regular grocery stores.
 It may be available in natural food stores and Asian markets.
 I have been ordering it directly from LC Foods.

 My husband likes to take the kids blueberry picking at his friend’s house over the summer when the fruit is in season.
 They typically come back with 50 pounds of blueberries or more.